wp-plugins/email-users/readme.txt

 This plugin is available under the GPL license, which means that it's free.
 If you use it for a commercial web site, if you appreciate my efforts or if you want to encourage me to develop and maintain it, please consider making a donation using Paypal, a secured payment solution.
 You just need to click the donate button on the [plugin home page](http://www.marvinlabs.com) and follow the instructions.

 == Changelog ==

+= Version 4.3.12 =
+* Fixed bug(s) which prevented users with capabilities to email other users from doing so.
+* Initial inclusion of Spanish language translation files (courtesy of Ponç J. Llaneras).
+* Updated French language translation files.

 = Version 4.3.11 =
 * Fixed problem when using BCC limits where the last "chunk" of addresses were never sent the email.